-- (1) The actual delivery date for any aircraft may be subject to delay or acceleration.
-See "-- Deliveries of Aircraft". - (2) The appraised value of each aircraft for purposes of this Offering is the lesser of the average and median values of such aircraft as appraised by the Appraisers.
+The actual delivery date for any aircraft may be subject to delay or acceleration.
+See "--Deliveries of Aircraft".

+The appraised value of each aircraft for purposes of this Offering is the lesser of the average and median values of such aircraft as appraised by the Appraisers.

-For purposes of the foregoing chart, AISI, AS and MBA each was asked to For purposes of the foregoing chart, AISI, As and MBA each was asked to provide its opinion as to the appraised value of each aircraft projected as of the scheduled delivery month of each such aircraft.
+For purposes of the foregoing chart, AISI, AVITAS and MBA each was asked to provide its opinion as to the appraised value of each aircraft projected as of the scheduled delivery month of each such aircraft.
 As part of this process, all three Appraisers performed "desk-top" appraisals without any physical inspection of the aircraft.
 The appraisals are based on various assumptions and methodologies, which vary among the appraisals.
 The Appraisers have delivered letters summarizing their respective appraisals, copies of which are annexed to this Prospectus Supplement as Appendix II.
 For a discussion of the assumptions and methodologies used in each of the appraisals, reference is hereby made to such summaries.